fortedigital/Optimizely.ContentUsage/README.md

-# EpiserverContentUsage
+# EpiContentUsage

-EpiserverContentUsage is a small shell module for Optimizely CMS 12.
+EpiContentUsage is a small shell module for Optimizely CMS 12.

 It lists the available content types and its instances (blocks or pages), published throughout the website.

 ## Foundation

 For demo purposes the solution uses [Foundation](https://github.com/episerver/Foundation).
-Foundation project consumes EpiserverContentUsage as a Nuget package.
+Foundation project consumes EpiContentUsage as a Nuget package.

 ---